PDF(1.4 MB) View with Adobe Reader on a variety of devices

-Packet captures from ISE for a user who successfully authenticated:
+Packet captures from ISE for an authenticated user:

-The AS-REQ contains the username, if password is correct the AS service provide us with a TGT encrypted with user password, and after that the TGT is provided to the TGT service to get a session ticket, once you get a session ticket then authentication is done successfully.
+The AS-REQ contains the username.
+If the password is correct, the AS service provides a TGT encrypted with the user password.
+The TGT is then provided to the TGT service to get a session ticket.

-logs on ad_agent.log file when password is wrong:
+Logs on the ad_agent.log file when password is wrong:

 2020-01-14 13:36:05,444 DEBUG ,140574072981248,krb5: Received error from KDC: -1765328360/Preauthentication failed,LwKrb5TraceCallback(),lwadvapi/threaded/lwkrb5.c:1325